Advocacy & Support

 - Criminal court proceedings

 ** The Women's Center does NOT give legal advice or serve as advisors in student conduct hearings, but can provide referrals to legal and advising services.

 Survivor Support Group

 A support group open to female-identifying Virginia Tech students who are survivors of interpersonal violence.
 This group provides a safe space combining education and support to foster survivors' recovery and the development of effective coping skills.
 We are now accepting participants and the date and time is to be determined.
-For more information and to register, contact Becca or Evalyn.
+For more information and to register, contact Becca.